miraland-labs/miraland/docs/src/developing/clients/jsonrpc-api.md

 - `<array>` - An array of transaction signatures to confirm, as base-58 encoded strings (up to a maximum of 256)
 - (optional) `<object>` - Configuration object containing the following field:
-  - `searchTransactionHistory: <bool>` - if true, a Solana node will search its ledger cache for any signatures not found in the recent status cache
+  - `searchTransactionHistory: <bool>` - if true, a Miraland node will search its ledger cache for any signatures not found in the recent status cache

 #### Results: